dinesh-58/CardsQL-legacy/notes.md

 - Only front facing cards
 ### Review
 - [ ] Set html values as (1,2,4) themselves to make easier for php
+- [ ] Use button tags for these so that response gets submitted upon pressing
 ## PHP
 - [x] test query to send data thru site
 - [x] set default value of $next to current date